oqtane/oqtane.blogs/README.md

 The module is being used on https://www.oqtane.org/blog (as well as other production sites)

-Note that you cannot run this module directly in your IDE.
-You need to ensure that the DNF.Projects folder is located within the same parent folder as the Oqtane framework:
+Note that you need to ensure that the folder is organized as a sibling of the Oqtane framework in your local environment (ie. it is located within the same parent folder):

 ```
 /parent
   /Oqtane.Blogs
-  /oqtane.framework
+  /Oqtane.Theme.Arsha
 ```

 Organizing the folders in this way allows the system to automatically deploy the module DLLs to the Oqtane framework when your build the module solution.
-Then you can run the Oqtane framework and it will dynamically load the module.

 # Example Screenshots